simofb21/simofb21/README.md

 - 👋 Hi, I’m @simofb21
 - 👀 I’m interested in cycling.
 And other things.
 - 🌱 I’m currently learning a lot.
-I can say I ' ve already learned css and html, and now I can make static  website.
-But I am still learning : c, python, ...
-- I have just started
 - 💞️ I’m  here because > if you don't have github, you are nobody.
 - 📫 How to reach me: google >  fb-bike.it > home > chiSiamo.html